Asymptotic fluctuations of representations of the unitary groups: Introduction

-In this paper the fixed group $G$ is replaced by a sequence of compact Lie groups $G_1,G_2,\dots$ and we study the asymptotic properties of the sequence $(\rho_n)$, where $\rho_n$ is a representation of $G_n$.
-Our previous paper \cite{Collins'Sniady2006} is not directly applicable because each $\rho_n$ is a non-commutative random vector in a different space, namely $\g_n\gwia$, and it is not possible to consider the limit of the distributions.
-In particular, we are not able to compare the distributions of representations of different groups, unless they have some common structure.
-In the following we show how to overcome this difficulty and how to find a substitute of the notion of convergence in distribution which will allow us to speak about asymptotic distribution of a sequence of representations.
+In the current paper, the fixed group $G$ is replaced by a sequence of groups $G_1,G_2,\dots$ (in fact, we concentrate on a very special case when $G_n=U(n)$ is the unitary group) and we study the asymptotic properties of the sequence $(\rho_n)$, where $\rho_n$ is a representation of $G_n$.
+Our previous paper \cite{Collins'Sniady2006} is not directly applicable because each $\rho_n$ is a non-commutative random vector in a different space, namely $\g_n\gwia$ (where $\g_n$ is the Lie algebra of $G_n$), and it is not possible to consider the limit of the distributions.
+In the following, we show how to overcome this difficulty and how to find a substitute for the notion of convergence in distribution which will allow us to speak about asymptotic distribution of a sequence of representations.